pavan-kumar-arepu/pavan-kumar-arepu/README.md

   - Creating seamless and intuitive user experiences.

 - **Database:**
-  - Proficient in Sqlite, Realm, Core Data.
+  - Proficient in Sqlite, Realm, and Core Data.

 - **Streams:**
   - Experienced with RxSwift and Combine.